KyeBuff/learning-three-js/27-shaders/readme.md

 - Data that is different for each vertex
 - Position, color, texture coordinates, etc

+#### Passing from 3JS to Shader
+- BufferAttributes are passed to the shader as an attribute value which can read
+- A single element in the attributes buffer is passed not the whole thing and it is for each corresponding vertex
+- You can then use this value to affect position etc

+Example - create spikes on a plane using random values in a float 32 array

 ### Uniforms
 - Data that does not change for each vertex
 - Transformations, lighting, camera sometimes etc